 Manage Windows 10 in your organization - transitioning to modern management

-Your organization might have considered bringing in Windows 10 devices and downgrading them to Windows 7 until everything is in place for a formal upgrade process.
-While this may appear to save costs due to standardization, greater savings can come from avoiding the downgrade and immediately taking advantage of the cost reductions Windows 10 can provide.
-Because Windows 10 devices can be managed using the same processes and technology as other previous Windows versions, it’s easy for versions to coexist.
+Your organization might have considered bringing in Windows 10 devices and downgrading them to an earlier version of Windows until everything is in place for a formal upgrade process.
+While this downgrade may appear to save costs due to standardization, greater savings can come from avoiding the downgrade and immediately taking advantage of the cost reductions Windows 10 can provide.
+Because Windows 10 devices can be managed using the same processes and technology as other previous Windows versions, it's easy for versions to coexist.

 This six-minute video demonstrates how users can bring in a new retail device and be up and working with their personalized settings and a managed experience in a few minutes, without being on the corporate network.
 It also demonstrates how IT can apply policies and configurations to ensure device compliance.